Michigan Riparian & Littoral Rights

-With that so much 'blue gold,' Michigan water law, known as riparian law, has developed to regulate, divide, and protect the waters of this State.
+With so much 'blue gold,' Michigan water law has developed to regulate, divide, and protect the waters of this State.
+These riparian rights are a complex but crucial aspect of Michigan property law, particularly for those owning land adjacent to water bodies.

 A few of our water rights appellate victories